-Located on the northern part of Koh Phangan, this beach is less visited than the other Koh Phangan beaches.
-With cafes and food-stalls scattered around the bay, Chaloklum Beach is a true paradise for the peace seekers.
-The pristine white sand and relaxing atmosphere make this definitely one of the best beaches of Koh Phangan.
-Taxi boats depart from this beach to drop people at Bottle beach if you don’t want to go by motorbike or do the 2-hour hike.
+Located on the northern part of Koh Phangan, Chaloklum beach is less visited than the other Koh Phangan beaches.
+With cafes and food-stalls located around the bay, Chaloklum Beach is a true paradise for the peace seekers.
+The pristine white sand and relaxing atmosphere makes this definitely one of the best beaches of Koh Phangan.
+Taxi boats depart from the pier of Chaloklum beach to drop people at Bottle beach if you don’t want to go by motorbike or do the 2-hour hike.

 Salad beach, also known as Haad Salad, isn’t a busy beach, so it’s the perfect spot for people looking for a more quiet place to relax.
 This beach also has the perfect white powdered sand and palm trees along the beach which provides some shadow.
-There are some small resorts scattered along the beach and a restaurant.
-You can even get a massage at this beach if you’re into that!
+There are some small resorts along the beach and a restaurant.
+You can even get a massage at this beach if you’d like to!

 Secret beach (Haad Son)